philippec/creating-great-prs/Presentation/Creating-Great-PRs.md

   * Individual unit of change
   * Should not break the build by itself (`git bisect`)
   * Refactoring commits should be isolated
-* Each commit message should be associated with a Jira ticket
+* Each commit message should be associated with some kind of ticket or issue
   * Subject line is short
   * Details in the commit message